Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 -Wl,-z,now

-If -fzero-call-used-regs=used-gpr is used, it wasn’t printed during the test build.
+If -fzero-call-used-regs=used-gpr gets used, it wasn’t printed during the test build.

 GCC nixpkg.